Todaraisingh

-Todaraisingh is a city and a municipality and tehsil headquarters in Tonk district in the Indian state of Rajasthan.
+Todaraisingh is a town and the tehsil headquarters of Tonk district in the Indian state of Rajasthan.
 Banas River flows adjacent to it.
-It is of immense importance to the Rajasthan's Art and Heritage.
-Todaraisingh is often simply called Toda.
+It is of immense importance to the Rajasthan's art and heritage.
+Todaraisingh is often simply called Toda by local residents.

 Ancient Names

 Historically, Todaraisingh was known by various names, including Takshakgiri, Takshakgadha, Takshakpur, Todapattan, and Ishtikapur.

 History

 The town is believed to have been established during the 4th century by the Nagas.
 It was later ruled by the Yuhilas of Chatsu and the Chauhans of Ajmer.
 During the 15th and 16th centuries, it served as the capital for the Solanki Rajputs.
-The town is named after Rai Singh Sisodia, a notable figure who served as a *mansabdar* (noble) under Mughal Emperor Shah Jahan.
+The town is named after Rai Singh Sisodia, a notable figure who served as a court noble under Mughal Emperor Shah Jahan.

 Solanki History

 According to local tradition, in 593 AD (651 Vikram Samvat), Rao Rai Singh Solanki founded Todaraisingh.
 Rai Singh had two sons: Jai Dev Solanki, who later came to be known as Jai Dada Dev, and Dharamdev Singh Solanki.
 Jai Dev Solanki is said to have lived as an ascetic for 120 years, meditating on a stone slab in the forest.
 In 781 AD (838 Vikram Samvat), Rao Karam Chand Solanki, a descendant of Dharamdev Singh, along with other members of the community, migrated to Palam village near Delhi.
 The descendants later established a temple known as Dada Dev Mandir in Palam.